 Because I’m usually cooking for one, I like meals to be simple to prepare.
 The simpler the better!

 I believe the simplest meals are the ones that are the most natural and have fresh ingredients.
 Most of what I cook for myself has to be as clean as possible because I have a few allergies and intolerances.
-Which means it’s preferably vegetarian, no dairy, no gluten and the least amount of sugar as possible.
+This means it’s preferably vegetarian, with no dairy, no gluten and the least amount of sugar possible.

 I love the nutty, caramelized flavour of roasted squash, so of course, that’s where this soup starts.
 Plus, it removes the painstaking activity of having to cut, cube and peel the squash.
 If you’ve ever done this (or attempted to), this recipe will make you uber happy.
 Trying to cut squash is like battling with cutting down a ferocious weed that fights back.
 It’s tough and hard to cut through.
 Of course, you’ll still have to cut the squash in half, but at least it removes the pain of cubing and peeling.
 I usually roast the squash ahead of time, usually in the morning the day of making the soup.
 Simply roast, let cool, and then scoop the roasted flesh out into a bowl and refrigerate.

-You can make this soup ahead and reheat as needed.
-For me, it’s perfect for a week’s worth of soup for lunches or to take to my part-time job for a simple, on the go meal.
+You can make this soup ahead and reheat it as needed.
+For me, it’s perfect for a week’s worth of soup for lunches or to take to my part-time job for a simple, on-the-go meal.

 If you prefer some extra creaminess to the soup, you can add some coconut cream in place of heavy cream.
 I don’t add any cream at all – alternative or not.

 I use shallots in place of regular yellow onions.
 They add a wonderful flavour.
 That’s the Parisian in me!

 Cook Time: 1 hour 20 minutes